FedericoRoca/rotunda-test/README.md

 **ROTUNDA TEST**

 This repository contains two exercises, which can be run separately or together by executing "index.html" file.
-Each exercise has its logic implemented in its respective ".js" file nad its styles drefined in the corresponding ".scss" file.
+Each exercise has its logic implemented in its respective ".js" file nad its styles defined in the corresponding ".css" file.

 To improve the readability and organization of the code, I used the BEM methodology to name the classes.

+Bootstrap was used in this project to simplify the application of tooltips and styles since it was a small project that did not require complete customization of the page.

 I want to clarify that I added some tags in the html and took into account the contrasts in the styles to improve web accessibility.

-I am adding here the description of both exercises:
+The description of both projects is added below:

 **URL Parser Exercise**
 We need some logic that extracts the variable parts of a url into a hash.
 The keys of the